-When prescribing opioid medications for patients, it is important that both the healthcare provider and the patient be aware of their responsibilities in prescribing and using these medications.
+When prescribing opioid medications for patients, the healthcare provider and the patient must be aware of their responsibilities.
 An opioid treatment agreement between patient and provider will clarify expectations.

 Take a Medical History and Physical Examination: This includes an assessment of the pain, physical and psychological function, substance abuse history, assessment of underlying or coexisting diseases or conditions, and should also include the presence of a recognized medical indication for the use of a controlled substance.